nulIz/nullyrics/README.md

 - dynamic backgrounds generated from the album cover if no custom css is found
 - zoom controls for adjusting text size and spacing
 - a simple login process via oauth with pkce
+- free to fork and add features i wouldn't cause of my laziness

 ## folder structure